cookbrothersconstruction/documentation/1Breadcrumb/Site Systems Setup Process - Internal.md

 ## What specifically should not be done in the system

+**Don't manage suppliers directly in 1Breadcrumb, this must be maintained via the Procore Project Directory**

 ## Issues encountered with the system

+**Auto-attendance (in particular on Android devices) is unreliable at best, and often will fail to check people in.
+This currently can't be relied upon.
+1Breacdrumb say they're working on a release to get this back to normal**

 ## Issues encountered with the project teams

+**After the information package has been sent to the Project team, it's essentially handed over to them.
+They might not however actually follow through on sending the info to trade partners, installing signage on site, or communicating any issues with the system**

+**Some site managers are simply reluctant to use or understand the system, and will fall back to using paper.
+Going forward, unless improved upon via traning material, this is an issue for H&S / GSDs to handle**

 ## Issues encountered with attendees

+**Employees will sometimes check in as Visitors which bypasses any inductions.
+This can be monitored and they have the option to change their Visitor Type at the last stage of check-in**

+**Some users (usually Trade Partners) will be reluctant to install an app on their device, or enable permissions for it.
+Fair enough, and they have the option of signing-in via the site kiosk or have a host check them in via _host check-in_**

 ## Contacting 1Breadcrumb support

+First point of contact is Aaron Rees - Customer Success Manager on [aaron@1breadcrumb.com](mailto:aaron@1breadcrumb.com) There is also a support email [support@1breadcrumb.com](mailto:support@1breadcrumb.com), which is good to CC into any queries so they're ideally not seen by just one person.
+Usually not contacted directly, there is also [developers@1breadcrumb.com](mailto:developers@1breadcrumb.com)

 </div>